 Lightboxes are a great way to display additional content without taking respondents to another page.
-You can use a Lightbox to display forms, videos, images and virtually any other type of content in a pop-up window that is displayed on top of your page.
+You can use a Lightbox to display forms, videos, images and virtually any other type of content in a pop-up window.

 Let’s Get Started